 Our staff had a blast wrapping up the school year with our students—and some expressed themselves in a way only middle schoolers could truly appreciate! 😎😂 #LastDayVibes #HoodCanalOrcas #BruhWeOut

-25 days ago, Hood Canal School District
+about 2 months ago, Hood Canal School District

 teachers in funny shirts